 Catholics may take more offense, but Gee is lucky he picked one of the handful of faiths people are allowed to publicly mock without becoming pariahs.
 The fine folks at Louisville, the school Gee singled out for academic failings, might be more than a little angry.
 Louisville's Tom Jurich, one of the smartest athletic directors in the country, might have a few ideas about how to rearrange Gee's bow tie.
 But those offended should understand that these are merely the words of a man accustomed to chewing on tasseled loafers.
 Gee has issued a statement of apology and called Notre Dame president John Jenkins to personally apologize.
 At this point, Gee's assistant probably has an apology template reminiscent of a Mad Lib.

 Gee is far too valuable to Ohio State to allow his wayward mouth to derail his administration.
-He's a fundraising powerhouse who, according to the
+He's a fundraising powerhouse who, according to the Dayton Daily News, helped raise more than $1.6 billion for the school in his first five years on the job.
+Badmouthing a major world religion and a football cult that might be overzealous shouldn't stop Gee.
+We all say stupid things.
+Some of us elect to write stupid things.

 Gee didn't whip basketballs at anyone's head.
 He wasn't stealing, though $532 in university funds for a shower curtain might be considered at least petty larceny.
 He just opened his mouth and said something dumb in a public meeting.